bandprotocol/simple-twitter-tip-bot/frontend/README.md

 # Getting started with Twitter Tip Bot FrontEnd

-The web application is to display the transaction feed that is happening on Twitter tip bot including the account search function.
+This is the web application for displaying the transaction feed that is happening on Twitter tip bot.
+You can search the twitter account to see the balance in different unit.
-This web app is created from create-react-app and it's also using bandchain.js
+This web application is created from create-react-app and using bandchain.js

 ## Installation